 There are many potential applications for this type of product ordering service.
-In addition to ordering a videocassette or transcript of a program, various ancillary products may similarly be ordered, such as tee shirts and other apparel, books, movie soundtracks, toys, etc. The disclosed product ordering system is especially useful in conjunction with programs that are copy-protected, such as pay-per-view (PPV) movies.
-These programs cannot be recorded using a VCR so that the disclosed product ordering service presents a powerful marketing tool and permits users to order their own, professionally produced, licensed copy of, e.g., a PPV movie simply by depressing a button on their remote control device.
+In addition to ordering a videocassette or transcript of a program, various ancillary products may similarly be ordered, such as tee shirts and other 50 apparel, books, movie soundtracks, toys, etc. The disclosed product ordering system is especially useful in conjunction with programs that are copy-protected, such as PPV movies.
+These programs cannot be recorded using a VCR so that the disclosed product ordering service presents a powerful mar- 55 keting tool and permits users to order their own, professionally produced, licensed copy of, e.g., a PPV movie simply by depressing a button on their remote control device.
 One example of a service that can be provided is the ordering of tickets for television programs with live audiences.
-Program listings for such programs as game shows and talk shows could utilize the star icon to order audience or participant tickets for the show.
-The star icon may also be used with the program listings for local sporting events to example, if the cable system operator or other program provider provides music as well as television channels, products and services associated with music programs may also be ordered through the guide.
-FIG. 46 illustrates one embodiment of a screen that may be used for ordering a product or service associated with a music program.
-Products that may be ordered include a CD or cassette tape of the song or album.
+Program 60 listings for such programs as game shows and talk shows could utilize the star icon to order audience or participant tickets for the show.
+The star icon may also be used with the program listings for local sporting events to order tickets for the listed event as well as future events.
+65

+The use of the disclosed product and service ordering capability need not be limited to television programs.
+For example, if the cable system operator or other program provider provides music as well as television channels, products and services associated with music may also be ordered through the guide.
+FIG. 46 illustrates one embodiment of a screen that my be used for ordering a product or service associated with a music program products that may be ordered include a CD or cassette tape of the song or album.
 The ordering service may also be used to order tickets to an upcoming concert of the artist that performs the selected music program.